Pyknic/ServiceKit/README.md

 A lightweight java-library that use annotations to create web-services from ordinary java methods.

 ## Usage
-To create a new server using ServiceKit, create a new class and extend `HttpServlet`.
+To create a new server using ServiceKit, create a new class and extend `HttpServer`.
 Once you execute the inherited `start()`-method, every request to annoted `@Service`-methods will be handled automatically.

 ```java
 class ExampleServer extends HttpServer {